fleetdm/fleet/docs/Using Fleet/enroll-hosts.md

 If you see the "Update URL" field, select "Installation URL (see above)" if it's not already selected.

-Back at the top of the sam column, under "Installation Policy", select "Force install" (or another option if you know what you are doing).
+Back at the top of the same column, under "Installation Policy", select "Force install" (or another option if you know what you are doing).

 > For the fleetd Chrome extension to have full access to Chrome data, it must be force-installed by enterprise policy as per above